Toyota RAV4 Tire Guide By Cole Mitchell March 27, 2026 10 min read

 replace two tires safely

-• Verify tread depth differential before purchase
+• Verify tread depth before purchase.

 How Tire Shaving Works to Match a New Tire to Worn Tires